 Democracy is connected to all the issues we care about.
 If we are ever going to see progress on them, we must have a democracy that responds to the needs and priorities of young voters.

 Democracy is connected to many important issues young people care about.
-If we are ever going to see progress on these issues, we must have a democracy that responds to the needs and priorities of voters—not wealthy donors and corporate interests.
+If we are ever going to see progress on these issues, we must have a democracy that represents the will of the people.
+We must protect our elections.

-We urge this new Congress and administration to lead a transformative push to strengthen our democracy in 2021.
-We need the “For the People Act.”
+We urge Congress and the Biden-Harris administration to lead a transformative push to strengthen and protect our democracy in 2021.
+We need the Freedom to Vote Act.

 This bill would: